dassiorleando/microservices-registration-discovery-and-proxy/README.md

 # What's happen

-* Creation of fake entities in consultation-services(both consultations and patients).
+* Creation of entities in consultation-services(both consultations and patients): database `consultation`.
 * The proxy server go and take consultations and patients in consultation-service servie via zuul.